SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-19-vax-better.md

 Figure 3 is also interesting: it shows the antibody levels as a function of age, for the "natural" groups and the vaccinated group.
-- Especially for the young, the vaccinatedimmunity is dramatically better.
+- Especially for the young, getting vaccinated immunity is dramatically better.
 - But since for the old, COVID-19 is a life-threatening event and vaccination is not, it's important to note that we oldsters can still get immunity _better than from "natural" recovery_ with just a shot and no life threatening illness.
 It's more like 1.5x better